 Check out the full list of features that come with the Product Table plugin, and start planning which ones to use for your WooCommerce variations tables.

 Can I automatically add a table of variations to the product page?

-The product table shortcode lets you list variations anywhere on your site, including in the short or long description on the single product page.
-However, this won't hide the default variation dropdowns.
+The variable product table shortcode lets you list variations anywhere on your site, including in the short or long description on the single product page.
+However, this won't hide the default variation dropdown menus.
 This is a bit more technical so we've provided code snippets that developers can use to achieve this.